dougbtv/astricon2015/app/presentation.md

   ## Homer
 ]
 .right-column[
-  Homer is a SIP capture server
+ ## Homer is a SIP capture server

   - Get some visibility of all the signalling whipping over your network.

   - Runs on a (likely familiar) LAMP stack.

-  - We won't go deep into configuration, but, it's in github.
+  - More info in the DIY workshop

 ]
 ---